Indiana Toll Road

-The Indiana Toll Road, officially the Indiana East–West Toll Road, is a tolled freeway that runs for 156.28 mi east–west across northern Indiana from the Illinois state line to the Ohio state line.
+The Indiana Toll Road, officially the Indiana East–West Toll Road, is a controlled-access toll road that runs for 156.28 mi east–west across northern Indiana from the Illinois state line to the Ohio state line.
 It has been advertised as the "Main Street of the Midwest".
 The entire toll road is designated as part of Interstate 90 (I-90), and the segment from Lake Station east to the Ohio state line (which comprises over 85 percent of the route) is a concurrency with I-80.
 The toll road is owned by the Indiana Finance Authority and operated by the Indiana Toll Road Concession Company (ITRCC), which is owned by IFM Investors.

 Route description

 The Indiana Toll Road is part of the Interstate Highway System which runs 156.28 mi through Indiana connecting the Chicago Skyway to the Ohio Turnpike.
 The toll road is signed with I-90 for its entire length, as well as I-80 east of Lake Station, after having run concurrently with I-94.

 Exit points are based on the milepost system, with exits starting at 0 at the Illinois state line and increasing to exit 153 at the Eastpoint toll barrier near the Ohio state line (technically, not an exit, as the only road accessible from there is the Ohio Turnpike, but toll tickets issued at the barrier are marked "Entry 153").
 The Toll Road opened in 1956 with sequential exit numbering, which was converted to the current mileage-based scheme in 1981.
 The original number sequence was amended slightly in 1964 with the opening of the then-Burns Harbor, now Lake Station, exit.

 The farthest it gets from the Michigan state line or Lake Michigan is about 10 mi.
 At one point in Northern Indiana, in Greenfield Township, LaGrange County, at mile 132, the toll road comes within about 200 yd, or 0.1 mi, from the Michigan border.

 Control cities on guide signs are Chicago and Ohio.
 Originally, they were "Chicago and West" and "Ohio and East".